 Adaptive and Inclusive Recreation

-Campus Recreation is committed and welcoming to a culture of inclusion, in which we provide recreational programs and services that are accessible and equitable to the community.
+Recreation & Wellness is committed and welcoming to a culture of inclusion, in which we provide recreational programs and services that are accessible and equitable to the community.
 We strive to share a diverse array of ideas, opportunities, and experiences for all students.
-Campus Recreation follows the university policy on discrimination and harassment, which protects from discrimination on the basis of age, color, disability, familial status, height, marital status, national origin, political affiliation, race, religion, sex/gender (including gender identity and expression), sexual orientation, veteran or active duty military status or weight.
+Recreation & Wellness follows the university policy on discrimination and harassment, which protects from discrimination on the basis of age, color, disability, familial status, height, marital status, national origin, political affiliation, race, religion, sex/gender (including gender identity and expression), sexual orientation, veteran or active duty military status or weight.

 In addition, we advocate for the inclusion of all individuals, including the right to access facilities, such restrooms and locker rooms, and programming on the basis of asserted gender expression.

-GVSU Recreation understands the value in inclusive programming and services, and thus aims to train all student employees, graduate assistants, and professional staff how to be inclusive in all efforts.
-For example, within the Outdoor Adventure Center, student employees are prepared to work with a range of abilities to climb the rock climbing wall.
+Recreation & Wellness understands the value in inclusive programming and services, and thus aims to train all student employees, graduate assistants, and professional staff how to be inclusive in all efforts.

-In addition, both Campus Recreation and Athletics and Recreation Facilities Departments aims to maintain a higher level of diversity within its’ own staffing.
+In addition, both Recreation & Wellness and Athletics and Recreation Facilities aim to maintain a higher level of diversity within its own staffing.
 At the professional level, staff are trained in university efforts for inclusion and equity.

 Affirmative Action Statement